 In this post, let’s look at why you should avoid topping up your Unit-Linked Insurance Plan (ULIPs).

 #1 Your top-up premium is not a pure investment.

 And many of us are under a wrong impression.

 You must consider top-up premium as the purchase of a single premium ULIPs.
 This is as per IRDA Unit Linked Insurance Product Regulations, 2013.

-Therefore, there will be a purchase of additional Sum Assured i.e. you have to purchase additional life cover.
-The minimum Sum Assured is 125% of the single premium (top-up premium) if your age is less than 45 and 110% of the top-up premium if you age is 45 years and above.
+Therefore, there will be a purchase of an additional Sum Assured i.e. you have to purchase additional life cover.
+The minimum Sum Assured is 125% of the single premium (top-up premium) if your age is less than 45 and 110% of the top-up premium if your age is 45 years and above.

 We have discussed in an earlier post that purchase of life cover comes at a cost in the form of additional mortality charges.